 To become a growing, sustainable, market-leading organization, you need to hone in on what your customers require, desire and their concerns and challenges.
 That’s where a brand community comes in.

-Online communities can help you achieve this by delivering deeper audience engagement and showcasing your brand’s expertise.
+With a move away from social media channels, brand communities can help you achieve this by delivering deeper audience engagement and showcasing your brand’s expertise.

 What’s more, you can leverage analytics and insights into your audience’s preferences to better foster a sense of brand community.

 Springer Nature uses its communities to become the “go-to resource for trusted expertise in the scientific industry.”